 Your bidder can even set a maximum bid amount within their budget and sign up for automatic bidding – giving your guests more time to socialize or bid on even more items!

-We’ve all seen it before… some silent auctions can start out strong but then fizzle out as donors forget about placed bids.
+We’ve all seen it before… a silent auction starts out strong but then fizzles out as donors forget about placing bids.
 This results in lower bids and ultimately lower revenue.
 Don’t let it happen at your next event!

 Finding a way to communicate with your guests during your event is essential to driving more bids in your silent auction.
 Think about messages that will boost your proceeds or provide direction to do so without explicitly telling guests “bid more!”